elastic/kibana/docs/discover.md

 status:[400 TO 499] AND (extension:php OR extension:html)
 ```

+You can read more about the Lucene Query String syntax in the [Lucene documentation](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).

 While Lucene query syntax is simple and very powerful, Kibana also supports the full Elasticsearch, JSON based, Query DSL.
 See the [Elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) for usage and examples.